justinpeh97/HWZ_Scraper/README.md

 - thread: link to the thread, default = "https://forums.hardwarezone.com.sg/forums/eat-drink-man-woman.16"
 - num-threads: number of threads to scrape, default = 100
 - max-per-thread: maximum number of comments per thread, default = 1000.
-- scrape-type: whether the output is by comments or split into sentences

-## To do
-1. Multi threading to increase speed of scraping
-2. Adding more optional arguments